 Contact Manolo at firstname.lastname@example.org

-David is an immigrant from Korea and grew up in Queens, NY.
-As a General Manager, he handles administrative responsibilities and supports the efficient operation of the People’s Forum.
+David is the General Manager at The People’s Forum where he handles administrative responsibilities and supports the effective operation of The People’s Forum.

+David was born in Korea, immigrated at the age of three, and grew up in Woodside, NY.
 Before joining TPF, David held roles in development, advocacy campaign coordination, and community organizing in various organizations.
-David first started organizing with immigrant communities in 2012 because of his lived experiences as an undocumented person.
+David first started organizing in 2012 because of his lived experiences as an immigrant.

-A graduate of Hunter College yet he credits most of his knowledge and political education to movement organizers and working class communities.
+A graduate of Hunter College yet he credits his political education and principles to movement organizers and working class communities.
 During his free time, David enjoys being outdoors and taking long walks with his dog.

 Contact David at email@example.com